 When deciding if you need a virtual network, there are a few other things to consider.
 You may also want to create a virtual network for the following reasons:

 Name resolution: If you want to connect to your VMs and cloud services by hostname or SRV records, rather than using the IP address and/or port number, you’ll need name resolution.
 When you deploy VMs and cloud services to a virtual network you can use Azure-provided name resolution or your own DNS solution, depending on your name resolution requirements.
-For information about name resolution options, see Name Resolution (DNS).
+For information about name resolution options, see Name Resolution for VMs and Role Instances.

 Enhanced security and isolation: Since each virtual network is run as an overlay, only virtual machines and services that are part of the same network can access each other.
 Services outside the virtual network have no way to identify or connect to services hosted within virtual networks.
 This provides an added layer of isolation to your services.

 Extended trust and security boundary: The virtual network extends the trust boundary from a single service to the virtual network boundary.
 You can create several cloud services and virtual machines within a single virtual network and have them communicate with each other without having to go through the internet.
 You can also setup services that use a common backend database tier or use a shared management service.